MAIF/melusine/README.md

 # Overview

-**Melusine** is a high-level Python library for emails classification and feature extraction, written in Python and capable of running on top of Scikit-Learn, Keras or Tensorflow.
+**Melusine** is a high-level Python library for email classification and feature extraction, written in Python and capable of running on top of Scikit-Learn, Keras or Tensorflow.
-It was developed with a focus on emails written in french.
+It is developed with a focus on emails written in french.

 Use **Melusine** if you need a library which :
   * Supports both convolutional networks and recurrent networks, as well as combinations of the two.